On the Wrong Side of the Law, but On the Right Side of Truth

 Even if they received ambiguous information from their subordinates, there is no reason for the government’s senior leaders, especially President U Win Myint and Daw Aung San Suu Kyi, to be confused about this case.

-They must understand that this is case is purely about people’s right to know.
 There is nothing wrong in what these particular Reuters reporters did; like any journalists they were simply doing their jobs by attempting to gather information so as to uncover the truth for the public.

 I remember reading Daw Aung San Suu Kyi’s comments in the book The Voice of Hope, a compilation of interviews with her after her release from her first house arrest in 1995: “Truth is a powerful weapon.
 And truth—like anything that is powerful—can be frightening or reassuring, depending on which side you are on.”
 She added, “If you’re on the side of truth, it’s very reassuring—you have its protection.”